Gifu umbrellas

 Gifu umbrellas (岐阜和傘, Gifu Wagasa), or Gifu Japanese umbrellas, are a special product of the city of Gifu in Gifu Prefecture, Japan.
 They have been labeled as one of Gifu's traditional crafts.

 History

 In 1639, the Matsudaira clan became rulers of the Kanō Domain and brought with them umbrella artisans from their former home in the Akashi Domain (modern-day Hyōgo Prefecture).
 By 1756, the umbrellas became more fully developed and the modern shapes and designs first appeared.

+Demand

 During the end of the Edo period, approximately 520,000 umbrellas were shipped north to Edo each year.
 By the beginning of the Meiji period, production increased to 12 million umbrellas each year and international sales first began on a widescale.
 Production continued to increase until its peak during the Shōwa period, which 15 million umbrellas being produced each year, but modern production has dropped to just tens of thousands of umbrellas.